If you’re a regular blog reader, you will likely recall my description of “The Enigmatic Heathkit CR-1 Crystal Radio” a few weeks ago.

 There is a large variation in propagation quality on the broadcast band, especially this far north on the southern edge of the auroral zone.
 The difference from one night to the next can often be quite dramatic.
 On most nights the band favors the north-south path while on geomagnetically quieter nights it’s the east-west path that dominates.
 The band needs to be in good shape for any worthwhile hope of DX on a crystal radio.

-On one of the recent better nights, of which there have been very few of lately, one of the stations in Alberta was so strong that it needed trapping!
+On one of the recent better nights, one of the stations in Alberta was so strong that it needed trapping!
 This was something I saw quite often with my previous DX set but I didn't expect to see it with the CR-1.

 When in Turkey, Larry had the opportunity to connect the CR-1 to the large FLR-9 circular antenna array used during the cold war for HF direction-finding of targeted signals.
 Covering 1.5MHz to 30MHz, the FLR-9 consisted of ninety-six 120' towers, suspending 1056 vertical elements ... all over a 1500' diameter ground screen!
 His notes show that he logged the BBC, Italy and West Germany on the CR-1 while using the array!